MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/device-onboarding-offboarding-macos-jamfpro.md

 [!INCLUDE [purview-preview](../includes/purview-preview.md)]

 ## Before you begin

-> [!IMPORTANT]
-> - **REQUIRED:** Make sure your [macOS devices are managed through JAMF pro](https://www.jamf.com/resources/product-documentation/jamf-pro-installation-guide-for-mac/) and are associated with an identity (Azure AD joined UPN) through [JAMF Connect](https://www.jamf.com/products/jamf-connect) or Intune.
+**REQUIRED:** Make sure your [macOS devices are managed through JAMF pro](https://www.jamf.com/resources/product-documentation/jamf-pro-installation-guide-for-mac/) and are associated with an identity (Azure AD joined UPN) through [JAMF Connect](https://www.jamf.com/products/jamf-connect) or Intune. <br><br>
-> - **OPTIONAL:** Install the v95+ Edge browser on your macOS devices to have native Endpoint DLP support on Edge.
+**OPTIONAL:** Install the v95+ Edge browser on your macOS devices to have native Endpoint DLP support on Edge.

+The three most recent major releases of macOS are supported.

 ## Onboard devices into Microsoft Purview solutions using JAMF Pro

+### Prerequisites

 You need the following files for this procedure.